Choosing The Right Mattress For You

 Some latex mattress products are synthetic which are manufactured using petrochemicals, but there are companies out there using natural latex compound extracted from the rubber tree (a good environmentally friendly options for those concerned about our planet).
 Just take in consideration that natural latex is 2 times more expensive.

-Unlike memory foam, latex is naturally cooling, making a material that does not sleep too hot.
+Unlike memory foam, latex is naturally cooling, making it a material that does not sleep too hot.
+To enhance this cooling effect, consider pairing your latex mattress with bamboo sheets for an even more comfortable sleep experience.

 These mattresses are a cheaper option, with prices starting at $130.
 They are also very durable, resisting over 250 pounds of weight.